AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-client-data-layer/data-layer-customize.md

 Next, update the `Byline` [HTL](https://experienceleague.adobe.com/docs/experience-manager-htl/using/htl/block-statements.html?lang=en#htl).
 HTL (HTML Template Language) is the template used to render the component's HTML.

 A special data attribute `data-cmp-data-layer` on each AEM Component is used to expose its data layer.
-JavaScript provided by AEM Core Components looks for this data attribute, whose value will be populated with the JSON String returned by the Byline Sling Model's `getData()` method, and injects the values into the Adobe Client Data layer.
+JavaScript provided by AEM Core Components looks for this data attribute, whose value is populated with the JSON String returned by the Byline Sling Model's `getData()` method, and injects the values into the Adobe Client Data layer.

 1. In the IDE open the `aem-guides-wknd` project.
 Navigate to the `ui.apps` module.
 1. Open the file `byline.html` at `ui.apps/src/main/content/jcr_root/apps/wknd/components/byline/byline.html`.